Can I visit Sri Lanka with a Schengen visa?

 Travelers who do not qualify for visa-free entry must apply for a Sri Lanka e-Visa online before departure.
 The process includes:

-- Filling out an online application with your name, passport details and travel plans.
+- Filling out an online application with your name, passport details, and travel plans.

 - Paying the visa fee, there are government fees and service fees.

 Upon arrival in Sri Lanka, tourists need to present their approved e-Visa as well as their passport in order to get a legal entry to this country.
-While a Schengen visa is not a direct entry into Sri Lanka, it increases the reliability of your profile and increases the chances of entry into Sri Lanka higher.
+While a Schengen visa is not a direct entry into Sri Lanka, it increases the reliability of your profile and increases the chances of entry into Sri Lanka.

 Related Articles